 We may collect, use, store and transfer different types of Personal Data about You which We have grouped together as follows:

 1. Registration Data: We process the following registration data;

-3. Technical Data: We will collect and store Members time zone upon registration, then all relevant IP addresses to Members and other end users accessing the Site along with their login data, browser type and version, operating system and platform, and other technology on the devices they use to access Our Site.
+3. Technical and Location Data: We will collect and store Members time zone and country upon registration, then all relevant IP addresses to Members and other end users accessing the Site along with their login data, browser type and version, operating system and platform, and other technology on the devices they use to access Our Site.

-5. Membership Data: Personal Data You provide to Us or is provided to Us when You request access to Our services through Your health insurance provider, Your university, college or employer or the organisation who put you in touch with Us or referred You to Our service, to ensure eligibility or to be used as a reference.
+5. Membership Data: Personal Data You provide to Us or is provided to Us when You request access to Our services through Your insurance provider, Your university, college or employer or the organisation who put you in touch with Us or referred You to Our service, to ensure eligibility or to be used as a reference.

 Where We need to collect Personal Data by law, or under the terms of a contract We have with You, and You fail to provide that data when requested, We may not be able to perform the contract We have or are trying to enter into with You (for example, to provide You with Our services).
 In this case, We may have to cancel a service You have with Us, but We will notify You if this is the case at the time.

 We will only use Your Personal Data when the law allows Us to.
 Most commonly, We will use Your Personal Data in the following circumstances:

 Generally, We do not rely on consent as a legal basis for processing Your Personal data although We will ask you to opt-in and/or give You the chance to opt-out before sending third party direct marketing communications to You via email or text message.

 You have the right to withdraw consent to marketing at any time by contacting Us or clicking unsubscribe in the direct marketing communications.